kubernetes/kubernetes/docs/proposals/service-external-name.md

     LoadBalancerSourceRanges []string
 ```

-So, for example, it can be used like this:
+For example, it can be used like this:

 ```
 apiVersion: v1